DataDog/datadog-agent/docs/README.md

 This directory contains docs, guides and resources to better use this repo.

+## Informations regarding the BETA

+[This section][beta] of the docs will be updated regularly to reflect the current state of the Beta.

 ## Developer Guide

 New users and contributors are encouraged to build the Datadog Agent themselves